Anemia Test Panel

 Red Blood Cells

 Red blood cells (erythrocytes) carry oxygen from the lungs to the body's cells, bound to a molecule called hemoglobin.
 Anemia is a condition characterized by a reduction in the number of red blood cells, often leaving a person fatigued, weak, and short of breath.
-Several tests are used to help diagnose various types of anemia.
+Several tests are used to help diagnose various types of anemia, including those associated with bone marrow disease.
+Treatment for these anemias may include blood transfusions, hormone therapy, or bone marrow transplants, depending on the specific form of anemia.

 Red Blood Cell Count (RBC): the total number of red blood cells in a quantity of blood.
 Normal ranges are 4.5–6.0 million cells/mm3 for men and 4.0–5.5 million cells/mm3 for women.
 (Women typically have lower counts than men due to the loss of blood through menstruation.)